<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>VirginTrainWest</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>sdwmwsrfnm</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/how-can-i-improve-an-agents-multi-step-reasoning-abilities-36338/#post-7952</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/what-are-the-best-free-ai-sites-available-in-2025/#post-9142</guid>

 </item>